 Leanne Mizzoni is a native of the DC metro area, where trained with Metropolitan Ballet and Virginia Ballet Company with Ballet Russes dancers Oleg Tupine and Tania Rousseau.
 Leanne has also studied at Virginia School of the Arts and Joffrey Ballet.
 She holds a BFA in Dance Pedagogy (cum laude).
 She has been trained under Peggy Lyman, Peter O’Brian, Hilda Morales and Susan Brooker.
 Leanne taught professionally for seven years in Connecticut and Virginia and was the children’s assistant for Kirk Peterson’s production of Nutcracker with American Ballet Theatre.
 Leanne’s students have gone on to internationally-recognized summer programs.

 Leanne is also a professional dancer, and was a soloist with the Manassas Ballet Theatre for four years.
 There, she performed roles in many ballets including The Nutcracker, Sleeping Beauty, Carmen, A Midsummer Night's Dream, Coppelia, and Dracula, as well as original contemporary ballets and the Russian folk ballet Markitenka.
-Leanne joined the Ballet Fantastique chamber company as a principal dancer in 2009, and has appeared in a number of soloist roles with the company, including: the Sunnydale Fairy Godmother in Ballet Fantastique's Cinderella: A Rock Opera Ballet (with Shelley & Cal James and the Agents of Unity Band); the Diamond Statue (The Tale of Zeyn Alasnam and the Diamond Statue) in Arabian Nights; Cupid in As You Like It: A Wild West Ballet; Squirrel Nutkin in Tales of Beatrix Potter; Magie Noire and Tango Para Abel (with the LA-based band Incendio); Chloe in Love at the Cafe Terrace (a collaboration with composer Jeremy DeKyle Schropp); Carla in Ma Jeunesse and one of the three Sisters in Je Suis une Enfant (both to the music of Carla Bruni); the Lost Love in Apres un Reve; and the Butterfly in Le Papillon (with choreography by Dina Fadayeva and guest pianist Dr. John Jantzi).
+Leanne joined the Ballet Fantastique chamber company as a principal dancer in 2009, and has appeared at home and on Ballet Fantastique tour in a number of soloist roles with the company, including: Esther in The Book of Esther: A Rock Gospel Ballet (with the UO Gospel Singers); Kitty in Pride & Prejudice: A Parisian Jazz Ballet; Faustina in The Misadventures of Casanova; Estrella, the Lonesome Diva in Cirque de la Lune; Light in the Night in ZORRO: The Ballet; the Sunnydale Fairy Godmother in Ballet Fantastique's Cinderella: A Rock Opera Ballet (with Shelley & Cal James and the Agents of Unity Band); the Diamond Statue (The Tale of Zeyn Alasnam and the Diamond Statue) in Arabian Nights; Cupid in As You Like It: A Wild West Ballet; Squirrel Nutkin in Tales of Beatrix Potter; Magie Noire and Tango Para Abel (with the LA-based band Incendio); Chloe in Love at the Cafe Terrace (a collaboration with composer Jeremy DeKyle Schropp); Carla in Ma Jeunesse and one of the three Sisters in Je Suis une Enfant (both to the music of Carla Bruni); the Lost Love in Apres un Reve; and the Butterfly in Le Papillon (with choreography by Dina Fadayeva and guest pianist Dr. John Jantzi).

 Ashley Bontrager has studied classical ballet since she was four years old, and trained at Buffalo City Ballet, the Conservatory of Classical Dance, Ballet Fantastique, and the University of Oregon.
-With the Ballet Fantastique chamber company, Ashley has performed many roles, including: Annie Oakley in As You Like It: A Wild West Ballet; Stepsister “Stasia” (Anastasia) in Ballet Fantastique’s Cinderella: A Rock Opera Ballet (with Shelley and Cal James and the Agents of Unity Band); Wanda, the floozy in Love at the Cafe Terrace (a collaboration with composer Jeremy DeKyle Schropp); Leila, the priestess in “Je Crois Entendre Encore”; Fossil in Carnival of the Animals (with Eugene Symphony); the Fox in Tales of Beatrix Potter; “New York Tango,” “Argentine Tango,” and “Strauss Polka” (with the Trio Voronezh); Audrey in Breakfast at Tiffany’s; A Novel Experience (with the Oregon Mozart Players); “Tango Para Abel,” “Misterioso,” and “Viheula” (with the LA-based band Incendio); as Chiara, the Lion Tamer in Cirque de la Lune--including "Moth to a Light" with Betty & the Boy; and as Angela Tosello in The Misadventures of Casanova.
+With the Ballet Fantastique chamber company, Ashley has performed many roles, including: Annie Oakley in As You Like It: A Wild West Ballet; (including on Ballet Fantastique tour to San Benedetto, Italy); the Celestial Maiden in Tales from the Floating World; Lizzie Bennette, the lead in Pride & Prejudice: A Parisian Jazz Ballet; Angela Cattarina Tosello, the priest's niece in The Misadventures of Casanova; Chiara, the Lion Tamer in Cirque de la Lune; Stepsister “Stasia” (Anastasia) in Cinderella: A Rock Opera Ballet (with Shelley and Cal James and the Agents of Unity Band); Wanda, the floozy in Love at the Cafe Terrace (a collaboration with composer Jeremy DeKyle Schropp); Leila, the priestess in “Je Crois Entendre Encore”; Fossil in Carnival of the Animals (with Eugene Symphony); the Fox in Tales of Beatrix Potter; “New York Tango,” “Argentine Tango,” and “Strauss Polka” (with the Trio Voronezh); Audrey in Breakfast at Tiffany’s; A Novel Experience (with the Oregon Mozart Players); “Tango Para Abel,” “Misterioso,” and “Viheula” (with the LA-based band Incendio).
 Ashley has appeared in Ballet Fantastique chamber company concerts touring in venues across the Northwest.

 In addition to her work with Ballet Fantastique, Ashley completed a Journalism-Broadcasting major at the University of Oregon in 2008 with specializations in both news and documentary.
 Ashley coaches advanced classes including classical and contemporary variations.